Get all the latest data for the South of France

 What property type will give the best return in the South of France over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over 5 years in the South of France is well-located apartments in strong year-round rental markets, particularly those near transit, universities, and employment centers in cities like Nice, Marseille, and Montpellier.
+As of 2026, the property type expected to give the best total return over 5 years in the South of France is a small or mid-sized apartment in a year-round urban market.

 How will new infrastructure projects affect property prices in the South of France over 5 years?